 FHA will insure these loans up to $636,000 in more expensive areas.
-So you can buy a home with an FHA loan with only 3.5% down in more expensive areas.
+So you can buy a home with an FHA mortgage with only 3.5% down in more expensive areas.

 In some states, people are getting approved for home buying grants with FHA financing so it turns into a zero down mortgage in many instances.

 There are fewer zero down home loans today than a decade ago.
 The mortgage crash required many lenders to increase their lending standards.
 This meant requiring some down payments for home loans.
 But if you can qualify for a VA or USDA loan, or can get gift funds for an FHA mortgage, you still may be able to get a zero down house loan today.

 Top Ranked Home Loans with No Down Payment Required